 Viet Thanh Nguyen

 Melissa Broder is the author of poetry, fiction, and nonfiction.
-She is most famous for her most recent book of personal essays about her struggles with anxiety, depression, and addiction, So Sad Today.
+She is most famous for her recent book of personal essays – So Sad Today – about her struggles with anxiety, depression, and addiction.
 Honest and funny, Melissa Broder’s writing allows the reader to experience what it’s like inside her head, only to realize that her neuroses and sadnesses are so relatable that they could be their own.
 Active on Twitter with the handle @sosadtoday, which was the inspiration for her book title, Broder is fresh and contemporary.

-In her writing and other aspects of her life, Nina Revoyr is deeply interested and invested in Los Angeles and the people who inhabit it.
+In her writing and other aspects of her life, Nina Revoyr is deeply interested and invested in Los Angeles and its people.
 Her 2003 novel, Southland, revolves around the story of a young Japanese-American woman growing up in LA who works to uncover the truth about a murder committed years previously in her grandfather’s store.
 Outside of her writing life, Revoyr acts as a children’s advocate.
 She is the founder of Children’s Institute, Inc., which provides services for children and families affected by poverty and violence in South and Central LA.

 Born in Guadalajara, Mexico and relocated to El Monte at the age of eight, Salvador Plascencia writes powerful fiction about his experiences growing up in SoCal.
-His writing is often fantastical, owing to its influence from Latin American magical realism.
+Influenced by Latin American magical realism, his writing is often fantastical.
 Plascencia also creates innovations with form, such as in his novel The People of Paper, in which sections of text are rearranged and even blocked out.
 While his work focuses on serious themes, Plascencia creates experimental works that are also engaging and enjoyable reads.

 While most famous for his heartbreaking novel set in Topanga Canyon, The Tortilla Curtain, T. Coraghessan Boyle has published 11 novels and over 60 short stories.
 His writing often employs satire and dark humor as devices for making social and political commentary.
 Much of Boyle’s fiction set in Southern California focuses on themes of environmentalism and personal accountability, urging us to rethink our own choices and the ways in which we treat our sprawling city amidst the chaparral.